-This morning I watched a news show segment about how powerful expectations are when it comes to results.
+This morning, I watched a news show segment about how powerful expectations are when it comes to results.
 For example, we all likely know by now how disappointed McKayla Maroney was with the silver medal she won for her individual vault.
-And if the men’s basketball team does not win the gold, their entire Olympic experience may be considered a failure.
-Was Woody Hayes on to something when he said, “Without Winners, there wouldn’t even be any civilization.”
+If the men’s basketball team does not win the gold, their entire Olympic experience may be considered a failure.

 Can you imagine?
-Being so good that winning a freaking silver medal is akin to losing?
+Being so good that winning a silver medal is considered a loss?
 The news anchor conducting the segment asked a couple from Ireland who were in London how they would feel if an Irish athlete won a silver medal.
 “We’d be thrilled,” they exclaimed!
+Expectations are a bitch.

 - For the Bread Pudding

 - 1⅓ cups milk